 Where to stay in Sestri Levante: the junior suites at the Helvetia Hotel are perfect for a family getaway

-Explore the Italian Riviera further
+How to explore the Italian Riviera

 - explore the vintage seaside town of Rapallo